fresheneesz/bitcoinThroughputAnalysis/README.md

 It takes light about 65ms to go halfway around the earth, and [in fiber optic cable](https://hpbn.co/primer-on-latency-and-bandwidth/) it takes about 100ms.
 So one could expect any hop (to another bitcoin node) to have an average of at about 50ms of latency per hop.
 In reality this is 1.5 to 6 times as long.
 In addition, last-mile latency is a significant factor adding around 15ms for fiber connections, 25ms for cable connections, and 45ms for DSL [1](https://potsandpansbyccg.com/tag/last-mile-latency/)[2](https://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/).
 It gets even worse for mobile phones, but we'll ignore that for our analysis.

-While we should see last-mile latency improve as more machines move to fiber (and from DSL to cable), it's unlikely we'll see much improvement in latency beyond that, since fiber is about as fast as it gets for directed light.

 All in all, we can expect perhaps around 90ms of latency per hop in the bitcoin network for nodes using fiber, 130ms for nodes using cable, and 250ms for nodes using something else (like DSL).

+While we should see last-mile latency improve as more machines move to fiber (and from DSL to cable), it's unlikely we'll see much improvement in latency beyond that, since fiber is about as fast as it gets for light directed through a wire.
+If we treat 15ms as a near-minimum last-mile latency and assume that most of the reduction in latency in the US between 2010 and 2012 happened at the last mile, then that was actually about a 20% reduction in last-mile headroom latency.
+This translates to an 11%/year improvement.
+Outside of the US, there was no improvement in latency at all in those years.
+So for the purposes of this analysis, I'll use a 4%/year rate of improvement (asymptotically decreasing towards the speed-of-light minimum).

 ## Hard drive space